 The One Creepy Place In Kansas That’s Said To Be A Gate To The Underworld

-There are definitely some crazy stories that come out of Kansas legends.
-Of course, the craziest story is about a creepy place in Kansas with haunted lore like you wouldn’t believe.
-Have you ever heard of the gate to the underworld that is said to sit in small-town Kansas?
-It’s not something to mess around with, according to legend.
+There are definitely some crazy stories that come out of Kansas urban legends.
+Of course, the craziest story is about a creepy place in Kansas with haunted lore like you wouldn't believe.
+Have you ever heard of the gate to the underworld in Kansas (allegedly)?
+It's not something to mess around with, according to legend.

 Note: We do not condone any trespassing or vandalism at this site.
 Be respectful, and always ask permission before you visit.
 The local residents and police take trespassing very seriously.